jaykay12/tech/_posts/2020-9-30-fasttext-ml.md

   - Rather than using a window to define local context, GloVe constructs an explicit word-context or word co-occurrence matrix using statistics across the whole text corpus.
 The result is a learning model that may result in generally better word embeddings.

-### Fasttext
+### FastText

-We can either generate word vectors for any raw data or use the pre-trained word vectors which ship with Fastext.
+We can either generate word vectors for any raw data or use the pre-trained word vectors which ship with FastText.

 <ins>**Example**</ins>